andpp/PHP_Photo_Gallery/readme.md

 Difference from original version:

-* Added support for subfolders
+* Added support for subfolders.
-* Autorotate images based on EXIF information
+* Autorotate images based on EXIF information.
 * On-fly resize images.
 You can use your original  photo archives without pre-resizing it for web view.
-* Speed-up page loading for big image collections
+* Speed-up page loading for big image collections.
 * Moved thumbs to a separate folder.
 The gallery does not require write permissions to albums folders.
-* Used [php-image-magician](https://github.com/Oberto/php-image-magician) library for thumbs generation and image on-fly resizing
+* Used [php-image-magician](https://github.com/Oberto/php-image-magician) library for thumbs generation and image on-fly resizing.

 ## Requirements